gruntwork-io/kubergrunt/README.md

 #### gencert

 This subcommand will generate new TLS certificate key pairs based on the provided configuration arguments.
-Once the certificate are generated, they will be stored on your targetted Kubernetes cluster as [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+Once the certificates are generated, they will be stored on your targeted Kubernetes cluster as [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
 This supports features such as:

 - Generating a new CA key pair and storing the generated key pair in your Kubernetes cluster.